mitchellgordon95/mitchellgordon95.github.io/books.md

 Metaphors We Live By - Lakoff and Johnson

 Netflix: No Rules Rules - Erin Meyer and Reed Hastings
 Leadership and Self-Deception - The Arbinger Institute
+Inspired - Marty Cagan
+This Is Lean - Niklas Modig, Pär Åhlström

 Elements of Information Theory - Cover and Thomas

+The Science of Enlightenment - Shinzen Young
 Waking Up - Sam Harris

 Come As You Are - Emily Nagoski